tipcoin-dev/tipcoin/README.md

-Monacoin Core integration/staging tree
+Tipcoin Core integration/staging tree
 =====================================

 [![Build Status](https://travis-ci.org/tipcoin-dev/tipcoin.svg?branch=master)](https://travis-ci.org/tipcoin-dev/tipcoin)

 https://tipcoin.us

-What is Monacoin?
+What is Tipcoin?
 ----------------

-Monacoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Monacoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Monacoin Core is the name of open source software which enables the use of this currency.
+Tipcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Tipcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Tipcoin Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Monacoin Core software, see [https://tipcoin.us](https://tipcoin.us).
+For more information, as well as an immediately useable, binary version of the Tipcoin Core software, see [https://tipcoin.us](https://tipcoin.us).

 License
 -------

-Monacoin Core is released under the terms of the MIT license.
+Tipcoin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process